 One of the best ways to increase loving energy is through the practice of loving kindness meditation.

 Practice Daily Loving Kindness Meditation: In a quiet place, sit down, close your eyes, and visualize that from the center of your stomach, you are emitting a colored light (maybe red, green, or white) that represents loving energy.
 Imagine that you are sending this ray of light, this loving energy, to the person who is closest you emotionally in your life right now: perhaps a child, spouse, parent, or animal.
 Next, visualize that this loving light energy keeps spreading out to your other loved ones–your family members who live elsewhere.
 Further, see this loving light energy spreading outward to your friends, acquaintances, and co-workers.
 Continue expanding that loving energy to your neighborhood, to the person at the gas station, the waiter, to people you don’t know, to the homeless, to the poor, sick, and elderly, to your entire city, and beyond.
 Practicing this loving kindness exercise for five to 10 minutes daily can produce tremendous benefits in your life.
-Loving kindness meditation has been helpful in increasing social connectedness, reducing pain, anger, and psychological distress, and even in treating depression, anxiety, and schizophrenia.
+Loving kindness meditation has been helpful in increasing social connectedness, reducing pain, anger, and psychological distress, and even in treating depression, canada goose schweiz anxiety, and schizophrenia.

 Those who practice loving kindness meditation will experience deep feelings of compassion for themselves and others.
 Moreover, this compassion will act as a natural healing force for the body, mind, and spirit.
 Compassion and loving kindness have been found to transform and heal deep trauma because it gives us a sense of hope that love does exist and can be shared.